-The User Defined property type lets you to create a custom interface that allow users of your iTool to select data of types other than the predefined iTool property types.
+The User Defined property type lets you create a custom interface that allow users of your iTool to select data of types other than the predefined iTool property types.
 Creating a user defined property type entails the following:

 - Creating an EditUserDefProperty method for the iTool component (usually a visualization or operation) that uses the user defined property.
 See "IDLitComponent::EditUserDefProperty" in the IDL Reference Guide manual for details. - Creating user interface code to allow users to select a value.
 In the initial release of the iTool system, this means writing an IDL widget interface, but in future releases other users interfaces may be available. - Creating a user interface service to display the interface.
-See Chapter 13, "Creating a User Interface Service" for details.
+See Chapter 13, "Creating a User Interface Service" in the iTool Developer's Guide manual for details.